macOS: Full Disk Access

 Where Backup & Recovery options are not present on your N-sight RMM dashboard, this means you will now need to use Cove.

-To start a 30-day free trial of Cove by clicking into the app switcher in at the top right of the N-sight RMM dashboard, and selecting Cove Data Protection (Cove).
+To start a 30-day free trial of Cove, click the app switcher in the Product bar, and select Cove Data Protection (Cove).

 With the release of macOS 10.14 (Mojave), Apple introduced new privacy controls to prevent third-party applications from interacting with your private data without authorization.